Financial Education and Fraud Prevention

 The "Stop.
 Think.
 Connect." initiative is a national public awareness campaign intended to increase the understanding of cyber threats and empowering the American public to be safe and more secure on-line.
 The campaign is conducted by the United States Department of Homeland Security in cooperation with the National Cyber Security Alliance.

 While TeenZeen is a Web site that emphasizes information about teen-age drug abuse and alcohol prevention, there also are pages pertaining to teen money management.
-This link is to a page with information intended to improve the financial intelligence of teen-agers and to teach them how to be smart with their money.
+Here are link is to pages with information intended to improve the financial intelligence of teen-agers and to teach them how to be smart with their money.

 The task force brings together financial institutions to promote awareness and provide information to Texas bankers on "cyber"-related crimes and risk-management practices to help protect banks and their customers.
 The task force and Web site are initiatives of the Texas Department of Banking.